 \section{\texorpdfstring{$\mathcal{N}=2$}{N=2} superconformal index}

-In this section, we review the construction and classification of the $\mathcal{N}=2$ superconformal index, and its evaluation for superconformal gauge theories \cite{Gadde:2011uv}.\footnote{See also the reviews \cite{Rastelli:2014jja,Gadde:2020yah}.} A reader familiar with this topic may safely skip to Section \ref{sec:conv-res-sums}.
+In this section, we review the construction and classification of $\mathcal{N}=2$ superconformal indices, and their evaluation for superconformal gauge theories \cite{Gadde:2011uv}.\footnote{See also the reviews \cite{Rastelli:2014jja,Gadde:2020yah}.} A reader familiar with this topic may safely skip to Section \ref{sec:conv-res-sums}.